Cenangium ferruginosum

 Cenangium ferruginosum is a species of fungus which infects young twigs of especially older pines (Pinus sylvestris).
 It, along with Cenangium atropurpureum, causes the disease Cenangium canker.
-The parasite lives under the bark of the trunk and spreads out further i.e. bark of branches up to the fresh twigstops of needles.
-The needles turn brown at the base, and the needles on the twigtop die off in time.
+The parasite lives under the bark of the trunk and spreads out further i.e. bark of branches up to the fresh twig tips of needles.
+The needles turn brown at the base, and the needles on the twig tips die off in time.